In 2021, tuition for full-time students at Skyline College was $1,380 a year for in-state students and $10,650 a year for out-of-state students.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Skyline College seem more manageable.

 What will attending Skyline College really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
 You can find the Skyline College's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

 Students cannot pay tuition in installments.
 Contact the financial aid office to verify this and discuss options.

 Schools sometimes offer tuition waivers to certain groups, to make attending more affordable.
 Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
 Even with a tuition waiver, other expenses and fees are the responsibility of the student.